adjust/ios_sdk/README.md

 #### <a id="ulinks-support-all">Support deep linking for all iOS versions supported by the adjust SDK

-If you are aiming iOS 8 and higher with your app, universal links are all you need in order to enable deep linking for your app.
-But, in case you want to support deep linking on iOS 6 and iOS 7 devices as well, you need to build adjust style universal link like described in [here][adjust-universal-links].
+If you are aiming iOS 9 and higher with your app, universal links are all you need in order to enable deep linking for your app.
+But, in case you want to support deep linking on iOS 8 and lower devices as well, you need to build adjust style universal link like described in [here][adjust-universal-links].

-Also, you should have both methods implemented in your Application Delegate class - `openURL` and `application:continueUserActivity:restorationHandler:` because based on device iOS version, one (`iOS 6 and iOS 7`) or another (`iOS 8 and higher`) method will be triggered and deep link content delivered in your app for you to parse it and decide where to navigate the user.
+Also, you should have both methods implemented in your Application Delegate class - `openURL` and `application:continueUserActivity:restorationHandler:` because based on device iOS version, one (`iOS 8 and lower`) or another (`iOS 9 and higher`) method will be triggered and deep link content delivered in your app for you to parse it and decide where to navigate the user.

 For instructions how to test your implementation, please read our [guide][universal-links-testing].